Skip to content

 Highlight code within text: print("Hello") renders as syntax-highlighted inline code.

-Example: The function def my_func(): does something important.
+The function def my_func(): does something important.

 pymdownx.snippets - Code Snippet Inclusion#